Teaching Excellence Colloquium

 Goals

-5. Develop a community of colleagues around enhancing student learning and designing meaningful learning experiences.
+• Develop a community of Berkeley faculty around enhancing student learning and designing meaningful learning experiences.

-6. Identify one or more evidence-based strategies to implement in your course to support learning for all students.
+• Develop a plan to implement evidence-based strategies in their courses to support learning for all students.

 Participation